benoitc/dnssd_erlang/README.md

 ### Stopping Operations

 It's important to stop operations when no more results are needed to avoid generating needless network traffic.
 To stop an operation pass the Reference returned when you started the operation to dnssd:stop/1.
-Operations will also be stopped if your proccess exits.
+Operations will also be stopped if your process exits.